mrcnski/believeobey.live/_posts/2024-11-12-who-is-the-son.md

 We know this isn't an angel because it is forbidden to worship angels ({% include inline-verse.html verse="Revelation 22:8-9" text-after="," %} {% include inline-verse.html verse="Matthew 4:9-10" text-after=")." %}

 On further investigation, "worship" is probably the wrong translation in this passage from Joshua.
-We see the same word "shâchâh" used in {% include inline-verse.html verse="Genesis 19:1" text-after="," %} where Lot "bows" to two angels.
+We see the same word [*shâchâh*](https://www.blueletterbible.org/lexicon/h7812/nasb20/wlc/0-1/) used in {% include inline-verse.html verse="Genesis 19:1" text-after="," %} where Lot "bows" to two angels.
 I have kept this section for the sake of completeness.
 {: .update}

 ---